-The Silent Age involves time travel.
-It is set in the early '70s.
-The protagonist, Joe, who works as a janitor at an agency, stumbles upon a time travel device.
+The Silent Age involves time travel and is set in the early '70s.
+The protagonist, Joe, who works as a janitor at an agency, stumbles upon a time-travel device.
 Now it’s up to him to save this world.

-The time travel device teleports him to the early '70s, where he encounters several obstacles and dangers and it’s you who can help him solve the mystery.
-You will need to help Joe on his city adventure as he avoids the police to find his way from one area to another—hot on a trail of clues.
+The time-travel device teleports him to the early '70s, where he encounters several obstacles and dangers.
+Luckily, you can help him solve the mystery.
+You will need to help Joe on his city adventure as he avoids the police to find his way from one area to another while hot on a trail of mysterious clues.

 You will need to solve logical puzzles to help him reach his goal.
-The episodic adventure game is on the shorter side, and leaves plenty of questions behind, leaving players wanting for more.
+The episodic adventure game is on the shorter side and leaves plenty of questions behind, so it definitely leaves players wanting more.
 However, this short adventure game offers some brilliant puzzles and has a marvelous setting.
 If you love sci-fi themed adventure games, then you must download this game.

 8. The Great Fusion

 The Great Fusion is an Android point-and-click adventure game with an unusual premise.
 It is full of gags and some rather bizarre puzzles to solve.